Sylvanas Windrunner stood for justice, protection, and valor; she betrayed it all.

 War On The Horizon

 Everything for the ranger-general changed with Arthas Menethil’s march upon Quel’Thalas.
 The high elves had chosen to withdraw from the Alliance, placing the Farstriders as their people’s primary source of protection.
-When Lordaeron’s fallen prince set foot in the elven lands, an undead army at his back, Sylvanas and her rangers met him at the first elfgate.
+When Lordaeron’s fallen prince invaded the elven lands, an undead army at his back, Sylvanas and her rangers met him at the first elfgate.
 Lady Windrunner’s efforts were courageous, unyielding, and dedicated, but she and her surviving rangers retreated to the second elfgate.
-Hoping that the magisters at the Sunwell may turn the tide of battle, Sylvanas sent one of her rangers to warn them of the approaching Scourge.
+Hoping the magisters at the Sunwell may turn the tide of battle, Sylvanas sent a ranger to warn them of the approaching Scourge.

 There were a few ways that Sylvanas believed her people could emerge victoriously.
 Or, at the very least, survive.
-The first option depended on moon crystals hidden within the wilds of Quel’Thalas; the only way to pass the second elfgate was with the Key of the Moons, which required the monocrystals to form.
+The first option depended on moon crystals hidden within the wilds of Quel’Thalas.
+The only way to pass the second elfgate was with the Key of the Moons, which required the monocrystals to form.
 Unfortunately, Arthas managed to collect the required pieces.
-The ranger-general also attempted to halt the undead assault by destroying the bridge that led to the second elfgate; her endeavors proved fruitless, for Arthas commanded his mindless throng of corpses to form a bridge with their decaying bodies.
+The ranger-general also attempted to halt the undead by destroying the bridge that led to the second elfgate.
+Her endeavors proved fruitless, for Arthas commanded his mindless throng of corpses to form a bridge with their decaying bodies.

 When the future Lich King arrived at the gates of Silvermoon, Sylvanas chose to push back one last time against their lifeless enemies.
 Her runners fell to their enemies, and an aerial assault she deployed proved futile.
 When the time came for a final stand against the lost prince, only he and Sylvanas fought.
 During this battle, Arthas’s frustration with the high elf’s diligent resistance came to a head.
 The encounter ended tragically with Frostmourne embedded in Sylvanas’s abdomen.
 Thus the life of Sylvanas Windrunner, Ranger-General of Silvermoon, came to an end.